fritsche/CUDA-final-project/README.md

 =======================

 The first experiment was used to validate the equivalence regarding the quality of the GPU and CPU implementation.
-At first, the convergence was not similar between both implementations due to bugs on the CUDA implementation.
-After fixing the bugs, both implementations showed similar convergence along the execution.
+Both implementations showed similar convergence along the execution.

 For this, and all other, experiment it was used $T=3125$ iterations,